mwongau/classification-mlp/README.md

 ### Test condition
 The classifier used is multi-layer perceptron (MLP).
-The following features of Titanic dataset are selected and used in MLP training: pclass, sex, age, sibsp, parch, fare.
+The following features of Titanic dataset are used in classification: pclass, sex, age, sibsp, parch, fare.
 The class label is "survived".
+Numerical values of the following features 'pclass', 'age', 'sibsp', 'parch', 'fare' are scaled to values between 0 and 1 by using MinMaxScaler of scikit-learn.
 10-fold cross-validation is used to determine the classification accuracy of survival.

 ### Test result
-The 10-fold cross-validation accuracy is 78.86%.
+The 10-fold cross-validation accuracy is 82.08%.